 On July 28, 2016, the Company formed BioCorRx Pharmaceuticals, Inc., a Nevada Corporation, for the purpose of developing certain business lines.
 In connection with the formation, the newly formed sub issued 24.2% ownership to officers of the Company with the Company retaining 75.8%.
-As of March 31, 2018 and December 31, 2017, there were certain licensing rights with a carrying value of \$250,000 and no significant liabilities in BioCorRx Pharmaceuticals, Inc., or operations since its formation.
+As of December 31, 2017, there were certain licensing rights with a carrying value of \$250,000 and no significant liabilities in BioCorRx Pharmaceuticals, Inc., or operations since its formation.
+In 2018, BioCorRx Pharmaceuticals, Inc., or operations since its formation.
+In 2018, BioCorRx Pharmaceuticals, Inc., or operations since its formation.